cwoac/nvvim/README.md

 nvim binds several keys, all combos are started with the user's defined `<leader>` key.
 If you haven't changed this, then it is `\` by default.

+* `\<F5>`  Invoke NVIM on the current directory.
+This is the only key bound until NVIM has been invoked once.
+Hitting it a second time will do nothing.
 * `\<cr>`  This will follow a '[[...]]' link from within a note.
 * `\l` Move the cursor to the search area ready for changes.
 * `\i` As `\l`, but clears the current search term first (equivalent to `<esc>` on NV as remapping escape in vim is... unwise)